comradekingu/scrutin/README.md

 ## Developer instructions

 ```
-# Install dependencies (You need nodejs 14, use nvm if you need)
+# Install dependencies (You need Node.js 14, use NVM if you need)
 npm install
-npm run re:start # or use the vscode plugin
+npm run re:start # or use the VSCode plugin
 npm run web
 ```